Julie Hambleton

 Antibiotics Weakening Against Bloodstream Infections That Kill Newborns

 Sepsis is dangerous, no matter how old you are.
 Newborns with sepsis, however, are at a particularly high mortality risk.
 This is because their immune systems are not yet well-developed.
-In recent years, doctors are reporting an increased struggle with Neonatal sepsis as antibiotic resistance continues to rise.
+In recent years, doctors have reported an increased struggle with Neonatal sepsis as antibiotic resistance continues to rise.
 This blood infection is now killing more newborn babies than ever before.

 What is Neonatal Sepsis?